darstash/monarch-preference/README.md

 This repository contains R scripts that clean, analyze, and create figures for the manuscript "Investigating the role of experience in monarch caterpillar preference for a common insecticide" in revision at Agricultural and Forest Entomology.
 We fed monarch larvae either control or clothianidin-treated milkweed as their initial diet and then performed a two-choice assay.

 # Workflow
 Download the data files and R script in one folder/directory.
+Detailed variable descriptions are available in the attached data dictionaries.

 # Usage
 Analyses and figures were created using R version 4.6.1 (2026-06-24) (R Core Team 2026).
 For package versions see the header of monarch_preference.R